 - 1. Time limit: All participants/teams will be scheduled for a 30 minute period. - 2.
 Participants must turn in a completed Working Exhibit Report form during event check-in. - 3.
 4-H members may participate in one Working Exhibit per year at the Iowa State Fair. - 4.
 Ribbons will be awarded the evening of judging. - 5.
-Davis County may select four Working Exhibits to go to the State Fair. - 6.
 Participants are encouraged to be present for all Working Exhibits.